Collaborative Healing

 • Changes in sleep or appetite

-• Difficulty concentrating
+• Difficulty concentrating or decision making

 • Feelings of guilt, shame, or hopelessness